AmElmo/sign_language_detector/Readme.md

 3 LSTM layers followed by 2 dense layers before the output layer.

-Considering we had a small dataset to train on (30 videos for each class).
+Considering we had a small dataset to train on (30 videos for each class), this model seemed to perform best.

 <br/>

 ## 4. 🧠 Training a CNN + LSTM neural network

 Many research papers working on sign languages seem to support that state-of-the-art models use a combination of CNN layers followed by a number of LSTM layers.
+We have trained such model using ConvLSTM1D from the Tensorflow library (see notebook) but it did not generalize well to real-time detection.

 The issues with this architecture are:

 1. It requires a much larger volume of data to train on (as is typically the case with large neural networks).
 Considering we generated our own dataset and only had 30 videos per class - our model performed quite poorly in real life.
-2. It would result in a much denser neural network (20m+ parameters) which meant much longer training time
+2. It would result in a much denser neural network (20m+ parameters) which meant much longer training times.
+Though it would be acceptable if we expected good generalization in the end.
 3. A much complex network means inference would take longer once converted to Tensorflow JS - which is a matter of concern for us since we are trying to make detections in real-time on a video feed.

+Number 1 is the main reason why we chose not to use this model in production.

 <br/>